 “When we first met with Steve and Jennifer and learned about their desire to diversify their franchise investment portfolio, we came away really impressed,” said Bob Crawford, CEO of Central Bark.
 “And it was serendipitous that they happened to be customers of Central Bark already, so they were familiar with our operations and our science-backed commitment to care.”

 And while the couple say they certainly recognized an unmet need in the Northern Ohio doggy day care space for an offering like Central Bark, it was Bob’s passion along with Co-Founders Chris Gaba and Jackie Jordan for the future of the business that sold them on the concept.
 “It’s clear from the first time we spoke to Chris, Jackie and Bob about how proud they were of the level and kind of care Central Bark provides,” said Jennifer.
-“The brand is bringing in strong revenue increases across the system, and we knew that could translate to success in Broadview Heights.
+“The brand is bringing in strong revenue across the system with a huge percentage of locations eclipsing the $1M mark, and we knew that could translate to success in Broadview Heights.
 Central Bark has seen a lot of growth, even during the COVID-19 pandemic because of the number of dogs being adopted.”

 Looking ahead, Jennifer and Steve say their plan is to open multiple Central Bark locations.
 “We see a bright future for Central Bark in Ohio and across the Midwest,” said Steve.
 “You have to believe in the product you’re selling, and we are huge fans of Central Bark and so proud to be owners now.”